Costco Mail Order Pharmacy

 Addresses: Here you’ll enter the address(es) where you’d like your prescriptions to be shipped.
 Whether or not you've added insurance and/or payment information before now, you'll be required to add both a shipping and billing address before moving onto the final Privacy subsection, where you'll electronically agree to their Notice of Privacy Practices.

-The Costco mail order portal doesn't have a "communication settings" section, nor do they send text notifications.
+The Costco mail order portal doesn't have a "communication settings" section, nor do they send text notifications (per an email I received on behalf of a patient on 11/26/24, they are currently working to update this system so they may offer this feature in the future).
 But based on my experience thus far, Costco sends the following types of notifications via email.
 Additionally, you can communicate with them via email directly at webpharmacy@costco.com.
 They're very responsive and will let you know if they can't answer your question via email and need you to call them.

 New prescription ready for refill | YES (unless your provider wrote the prescription with instructions to put it on file/hold, in which case you're not notified; if you're expecting Costco to begin filling something new for you and you haven't heard from them, reach out to ask whether they've received a new prescription)